TheAlexBarth/EcotaxaTools/README.md

 # EcotaxaTools
 A variety of tools to process and quickly analyze data from Ecotaxa & Ecopart This package is under heavy development.
-For a tutorial on it's use check out \url{TheAlexBarth.Github.io/Ecotaxa_Tools_Tutorial}
+For a tutorial on it's use check out [my tutorial](TheAlexBarth.Github.io/Ecotaxa_Tools_Tutorial.html)
-For updates to the package check out \url{TheAlexBarth.github.io/Ecotaxa_Tools_Tutorial/Updates.html}
+For updates to the package check out the [updates page](TheAlexBarth.github.io/Ecotaxa_Tools_Tutorial/Updates.html)

 If there are any issues, contact Alex Barth abarth1014@gmail.com